dfaroughy/FID-MNIST/README.md

 architecture with a classifier better suited for MNIST-like images.

-While more complex architectures could be used, our experiments demonstrate that a slightly modified [`LeNet-5` classifier](http://yann.lecun.com/exdb/publis/pdf/lecun-95b.pdf), achieving classification accuracy above $95$% for MNIST digits, leads to a good metric.
-The resulting metric, termed the *Fréchet LeNet Distance* (FLD), is computed from the Fréchet distance between Gaussian feature vectors extracted from the middle connected layer (FLD$_2$) of the LeNet classifier, assessed on both target and reference datasets.
+While more complex architectures could be used, our experiments demonstrate that a slightly modified [`LeNet`](http://yann.lecun.com/exdb/publis/pdf/lecun-95b.pdf) classifier, achieving an accuracy above $95$% for MNIST digit classification, leads to a good similarity metric.
+The *Fréchet LeNet Distance* (FLD) is the Frechet distance between the target and reference comnputed computed from feature of the last layers of a pre-trained `LeNet-5` classifier.

-We show that the FLD$_2$ metric correlates well with human judgment when applied to the MNIST digits dataset.
-The FLD value increases monotonically as more corruption is introduced to the images.
+We show that the $FLD_2$ metric (computed from the features in the second fully-connected layer) correlates well with human judgment when applied to the MNIST digits dataset.
+Similarily, $FLD_3$ is a good metric for a binerized the MNIST dataset.
+The resulting FLD values increases monotonically as more corruption is introduced to the images.
 This trend is consistent across various distortions, such as:

 - Gaussian noise,
 - Gaussian blur,